 When create-pull-request is configured, git commands (checkout, branch, switch, add, rm, commit, merge) are automatically enabled.

-4. The branch is pushed and the GitHub API creates the pull request.
+Pushes the branch using the GitHub GraphQL API (signed commits) and creates the pull request.

 Updates PR title or body.
 Both fields are enabled by default.
 The operation field controls how body updates are applied: append (default), prepend, or replace.